cockroachdb/docs/v22.2/node-shutdown.md

 This page describes:

 - How node shutdown works when CockroachDB is deployed using [Kubernetes](#decommissioning-and-draining-on-kubernetes) or in a [{{ site.data.products.dedicated }} cluster](#decommissioning-and-draining-on-cockroachdb-dedicated).
-- The details of the [node shutdown sequence](#node-shutdown-sequence).
+- The details of the [node shutdown sequence](#node-shutdown-sequence) from the point of view of the `cockroach` process on a CockroachDB cluster node.
-- How to [prepare for graceful shutdown](#prepare-for-graceful-shutdown) by implementing connection retry logic and coordinating load balancer, process manager, and cluster settings.
+- How to [prepare for graceful shutdown](#prepare-for-graceful-shutdown) by implementing connection retry logic and coordinating load balancer, client application server, process manager, and cluster settings.
-- How to [perform node shutdown](#perform-node-shutdown) by draining or decommissioning the node.
+- How to [perform node shutdown](#perform-node-shutdown) by manually draining or decommissioning a node.

 <div class="filters filters-big clearfix">
     <button class="filter-button" data-scope="drain">Drain</button>